Takashiidobe/notes/src/books/game-programming-patterns/state.md

 When the heroine changes state, we also switch her sprite.

-Let\'s handle that by giving the state an entry action:
+Let's handle that by giving the state an entry action:

 ```cpp
 class StandingState : public HeroineState {